leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/LabelMgrPlugin/Labels.md

 header to another column position.

-To seach for label history for a past or present label
+<a name="show-all-history"></a> To seach for label history for a past or present label
 name: